kcw-grunt/th-d72-ax25/README.md

 A KISS &amp; AX.25 packet radio stack for node.js.
 Curated for the Kenwood TH-D72A HT.
 The TH-D72A is one of the few hand-held transceivers that has a built in TNC and adheres to AX.25 protocol.

-This is a merge of code from @echicken npm ax25 and another branch the same branch.
+This is a merge of code from @echicken (ax25) and work from another one of it's branches

 This is a work in progress.
 Thanks alot to @echicken for guidance on the code!